 Furthermore, they then outsource private companies for certain services.
 Ransomware can target such third parties to infiltrate governments’ critical infrastructure.

-Apart from the business fall under the above categories, Ransomware has targeted the following sectors.
+Apart from the business falling under the above categories, Ransomware has targeted the following sectors.

 From a ransomware attack until you recover, the damage could be financially and emotionally unbearable.
 Therefore, drive your focus on ransomware prevention in the first place because prevention is the best defense against ransomware.
 In this section, we will discuss 10 ways to prevent ransomware from injecting into your system.